Electric vehicles: some thoughts

 While it is doubtful that this huge rate of growth will continue for very many years (if it continued to 2025 the number being built each year would be eighty million) there can be little doubt that a high rate of growth will continue.

-The problems with air pollution, particularly in India and China but in big cities everywhere, will continue to incentivise the change from ICE-vehicles to EVs.
+The problems with air pollution, particularly in India and China but in big cities everywhere, will continue to incentivise the change from ICE-vehicles to BEVs.

-As EV technology advances, as designs become more settled and as the numbers of EVs built increase prices will come down substantially.
+As BEV technology advances, as designs become more settled and as the numbers of BEVs built increase prices will come down substantially.

 Fast-charging stations are becoming more common all the time.

-As the integration of EV batteries with home electricity supply and vehicle-to-grid (V2G) services develop the advantage of having an EV battery available at home will increase.
+As the integration of BEV batteries with home electricity supply and vehicle-to-grid (V2G) services develop the advantage of having a BEV battery available at home will increase.
 For more information on vehicle-to-grid ability see Wikipedia.
-This could easily become one of the main economic incentives to own an EV in the future.
+This could easily become one of the main economic incentives to own a BEV in the future.

-As the need for action to reduce climate changing emissions and emissions causing ill-health and death becomes more recognised and urgent government incentives for owning EVs will increase.
+As the need for action to reduce climate changing emissions and emissions causing ill-health and death becomes more recognised and urgent government incentives for owning BEVs will increase.

 This section added